gm-ds/saber/CONTRIBUTING.md

 # Contributing to SABER

-Welcome.

-This is **SABER** — a CLI tool to benchmark Pulsar endpoint reliability.
+Welcome!

-If you wanna help out: fixes, features, docs, tests — cool.
-Let’s keep it tidy.
+If you wanna help out: fixes, features, docs, tests — cool!
+Let’s keep it tidy

 ## How to contribute